 The district would be paying about 7 cents per kilowatt, he said, which is less than it paying now.
-The kilowatt hour.
+The city sells power for 12.5 cents per kilowatt hour.
 The excess 35 percent would then be sold to the city.

-What about zoning? asked memchecked a little on zoning, but it a positive plan.
+What about zoning? asked member Dan Grafel.
+Mr. Barton said he checked a little on zoning, but it a positive plan.

-never said whether a wind turbine is talked with the superintendent about or isn't allowed.
+never said whether a wind turbine is or isn't allowed.
 He said Sunflower recommends putting the turbine behind the high school near the